iwanders/focus_stacking/README.md

 it can report its status at regular intervals and allows retrieval of the current configuration.
-It also allows for starting the stack process with a push button and operating the motor and camera without performing a stack sequence.
+It also allows for starting the stack process with a push button and operating the motor and camera without performing a stack sequence via the previously mentioned StackControl class and its state-machine.

+A class named [MotorStepper](firmware/motor_stepper.h) was written to perform non-blocking stepper motor movement.
+It differs from other libraries in that it can ramp up and down the velocity at the begin and end of the motion and it guarantees that the desired number of steps is made before the motion is complete (also, it does this without floating point calculations).

-The steppermotor class optionally depends on the [IntervalTimer][intervaltimer] library for Teensy, this library allows calling a function at specific time intervals.
+The MotorStepper class optionally depends on the [IntervalTimer][intervaltimer] library for Teensy, this library allows calling a function at specific time intervals.
 Although tests showed that this was not really required it does ensure smooth movement of the motor.
 The [ElapsedMillis][ElapsedMillis] library